-During the earliest stage of their music career, the duo were chiefly known for being the twin sons of Ricky Nelson, whose sudden passing in a 1985 plane crash burdened them with notoriety and expectations they couldn't have been prepared to shoulder.
+During the earliest stage of their music career, the duo were chiefly known for being the twin sons of Ricky Nelson, whose death in a 1985 plane crash burdened them with notoriety and expectations they couldn't have been prepared to shoulder.
 A year after his death, they stepped out onto the national stage as the musical guests on an episode of Saturday Night Live — a gig that, while it's barely remembered today, ended up having a profound impact on the course they'd ultimately follow.

-"I was a drummer who sang backup vocals and then Matthew and I performed on Saturday Night Live," Gunnar tells Ultimate Classic Rock's Matt Wardlaw in an exclusive interview.
+"I was a drummer who sang backup vocals and then Matthew and I performed on Saturday Night Live," Gunnar tells UCR's Matt Wardlaw in an exclusive interview.
 "We did that one performance and I just had this moment on the plane ride back to L.A. — this really clear thought, like it was a thought from somewhere else.
 If we’re going to do this like we can, I need to learn how to play guitar and come up front.
 I need to do this with my brother and we need to do this together."

 Given that Gunnar had never played guitar, his brother naturally questioned this decision — as Gunnar tells it, Matthew "thought I was insane" — but they realized their status as Hollywood scions gave them an opportunity to focus on music at a level most people couldn't afford to have.